flexbox/macos-front-end/README.md

-# macOS for front-end developers
+# macOS for front-end

-Here is the list of all the apps I use to be efficients as a front-end developer.
+Here is the list of all the apps I use to be efficient as a __front-end developer__.

 > Design better, code faster & ship daily.